ev-hansen/673-Python/readme.md

 Cristian's IDL code (``calc_hope_pressure.pro``) uses formulas from [this paper](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2019JA026695) to calculate pressure of ion species (H+, He+, O+).

 My internship ends 2022/08/12 so code may not be fully implemented or maintained after then.
+Feel free to make issues or pull requests.

 # Requirements